-How To Avoid Traffic On Thanksgiving Morning If You're Driving Home Last Minute
+You Can Avoid Insane Traffic On Thanksgiving Morning By Driving Home At This Time

 Traffic is never fun.
 Traffic on a holiday that's meant to be spent with friends and family (and gives you a day off work) is really not fun.
 You already know that airports are busiest on the Wednesday before Thanksgiving, but do you know what the best time to leave is if you're traveling by car?
 Get ready to set your alarm clock, because leaving early is how to avoid traffic on Thanksgiving morning this year.